Enzyme assay: Effects of Temperature

 All enzymes work within a range of temperature specific to the organism.
 Increases in temperature generally lead to increases in reaction rates.
 There is a limit to the increase because higher temperatures lead to a sharp decrease in reaction rates.
 This is due to the denaturating (alteration) of protein structure resulting from the breakdown of the weak ionic and hydrogen bonding that stabilize the three-dimensional structure of the enzyme active site.
 The "optimum" temperature for human enzymes is usually between 35 and 40 °C. The average temperature for humans is 37 °C. Human enzymes start to denature quickly at temperatures above 40 °C. Enzymes from thermophilic archaea found in the hot springs are stable up to 100 °C. However, the idea of an "optimum" rate of an enzyme reaction is misleading, as the rate observed at any temperature is the product of two rates, the reaction rate and the denaturation rate.
 If you were to use an assay measuring activity for one second, it would give high activity at high temperatures, however if you were to use an assay measuring product formation over an hour, it would give you low activity at these temperatures.

 Effects of pH

 Most enzymes are sensitive to pH and have specific ranges of activity.
 All have an optimum pH.
 The pH can stop enzyme activity by denaturating (altering) the three-dimensional shape of the enzyme by breaking ionic, and hydrogen bonds.
 Most enzymes function between a pH of 6 and 8; however pepsin in the stomach works best at a pH of 2 and trypsin at a pH of 8.

-Substrate Saturation
+Enzyme Saturation

 Increasing the substrate concentration increases the rate of reaction (enzyme activity).
 However, enzyme saturation limits reaction rates.
 An enzyme is saturated when the active sites of all the molecules are occupied most of the time.
 At the saturation point, the reaction will not speed up, no matter how much additional substrate is added.
 The graph of the reaction rate will plateau.